inesosoares6/inesosoares6.github.io/README.md

 Technologies used:

 - Frambework: Bootstrap
-- Programming languages: Javascript and CSS
+- Programming languages: HTML, Javascript and CSS